andrew/ultimate-awesome/README.md

 - [awesome-liveshare](https://github.com/lostintangent/awesome-liveshare) - ⚡️Awesome resources for Visual Studio Live Share.
 - [awesome-webots](https://github.com/lukicdarkoo/awesome-webots) - Awesome Webots.
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
+- [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-social-enterprise](https://github.com/RayBB/awesome-social-enterprise) - 📗Resources to dive into the world of social enterprises 🌼 .
 - [awesome-mentalhealth](https://github.com/theimpossibleastronaut/awesome-mentalhealth) - A curated list of awesome mental health resources.
 - [awesome-weaviate](https://github.com/weaviate/awesome-weaviate) - Awesome Weaviate.